Degree in Physics at the University of Rome "La Sapienza" in 1976

-During my scientific career, I have developed several aspects of the
+During my scientific career, I developed several aspects of the

-theory of gravity that are related to gravitational waves.
-After
+theory of gravity which are related to gravitational waves.
+After working

-working for a few years on the data analysis of the gravitational
+for a few years (1976-1983) on the data analysis of the gravitational experiment

-experiment with resonant bars at the University of Rome, during the
+with resonant bars at the University of Rome, I worked on black hole

-With my group in Rome we are currently studying gravitational wave
+Over the years with my group in Rome I have been studying gravitational wave

-sources, mainly neutron stars and black holes; we develop the
+sources, mainly neutron stars and black holes, both isolated and

 For many years (1998-2014) I have been the national coordinator of a project (acronymous OG51), financed by INFN (Istituto Nazionale di Fisica Nucleare) for the study of the theory and phenomenology of gravitational wave sources in support of gravitational wave experiments.
 In the past ten years I have been elected Member of the Committee of the International Society on General Relativity and Gravitation, of the Directive Committee of the Italian Society of Gravitational Physics and of the Executive Board of the Virgo-EGO Scientific Forum (VESF).
 I am actually member of the Board of the Gravitational Physics Section (GPS) of the European Physical Society (EPS).
 I have been Editor of the International Journal of Modern Physics D, and I am currently a member of the Editorial Board of the Journal Classical and Quantum Gravity.
 I have been the director of the Doctorate School in Physics of the University of Rome "La Sapienza" for three years (2005-2007).
 From September 2008 to November 2013, I have been the coordinator of the Virgo-EGO Scientific Forum (VESF).